Nonug/Deep_Reinforcement_Learning_in_Cryptocurrency_Algorithmic_Trading/README.md

 	* numpy, pandas, Matplotlib...

 ## Folders
-* scraping_datas
+* scraping_data
-	* storing scripts for scraping datas
+	* storing scripts for scraping data
-* datas
+* data
-	* storing datas scraped from the scripts in scraping_datas
+	* storing data scraped from the scripts in scraping_data
 * scripts
 	* storing the scripts for ml model or other things
 * test
 	* Please ignore it, files in it is for me to test the scripts

 ## Usage
-1. Scrape the data by running the jupyter notebooks in `scraping_datas`
+1. Scrape the data by running the jupyter notebooks in `scraping_data`
-2. Move the data scraped to `datas`
+2. Move the data scraped to `data`
 3. Run the jupyter notebooks in `scripts`

 ## things I need to do
 - [x] scrape cryptocurrency OHLCV data of btc
-- [ ] scrape blockchain data from glassnode
+- [x] scrape blockchain data from glassnode
 - [x] try using backtrader to backtest the data

-## things I need help
-- [ ] tell me what data from glassnode I need to scrape
-- [ ] check whether the data I scraped can be used
-- [ ] look at the backtest result to check whether the backtest is done correctly
+The following data are not able to be scraped due to different reasons shown in the `scraping_data/glassnode_api.ipynb` difficulty_ribbon, difficulty_latest, hash_rate_mean, hard, volume_median, utxo_count

 ## Authors
 * [leehiulong](https://github.com/leehiulong)